My divorce was years ago. Looking back, I still remember learning the unspoken truth about friendships during divorce.

 I’ve always heard you find out who your true friends are during difficult times.
 But I had no idea that friends I once held dearly would abandon me during my time of need.

-Divorce is difficult on its own.
-But it can be even more difficult when trusted friends turn their backs on you.
-Thank goodness I had acquaintances who stepped up and became loyal friends.
 If you’re going through a divorce, you may experience a similar situation.
 Unfortunately, it’s one of those unspoken truths about friendships during divorce.

 ABOUT THE AUTHOR:

-Niv Persaud, CFP®, CDFA™, RICP®, CRPC®, is the Founder of Transition Planning & Guidance, LLC.
+Niv Persaud, CFP®, CDFA®, RICP®, is a Managing Director at Transition Planning & Guidance, LLC.
 Life is more than money.
 It’s about living the lifestyle you want and can afford.
 For that reason, Niv consults with clients on money, life, and work.
 Her approach capitalizes on techniques she learned throughout her career, including as a management consultant, executive recruiter, and financial advisor.
-Her services include developing spending plans, comprehensive financial plans, divorce financial reviews, retirement plans.
+Her services include developing comprehensive financial plans, divorce financial reviews, and retirement plans.
 Niv actively gives back to her community through her volunteer efforts.
 She believes in living life to the fullest by cherishing friendships, enjoying the beauty of nature and laughing often — even at herself.
 Her favorite quote is by Erma Bombeck, “When I stand before God at the end of my life, I would hope that I would not have a single bit of talent left and could say ‘I used everything you gave me.’”